 An Andalusian Dog belongs to the Surrealist movement which began in 1924 in Paris.
 It is the result of the period between the World Wars (1918-1939) and the writings of Freud about psychoanalysis.
 The artists wanted to show that art should be a mirror of reality.
-The artists wanted to break free from the rational paradigm that art should be a mirror of reality

-Many artists contributed to this movement, among them: André Breton, Marx Ernst, Joan Miró, René Magritte, Tristan Tzara, Man Ray and, of course, Salvador Dalí and Luis Buñuel.
+Many artists contributed to this movement, among them: André Breton, Max Ernst, Joan Miró, René Magritte, Tristan Tzara, Man Ray and, of course, Salvador Dalí and Luis Buñuel.
 Consequently, each one had his own technique and style, but they share the universe of the abstract world.
 However, Surrealism was not limited to painting but was also found in literature, photography, and cinema.

 Cinema took many benefits from joining with the more formal expressions of art.
-As a result, cinema began to create its own form, style, and language.
+As a result, it began to create its own form, style, and language.
 Above all, for the first time in the history of art, Surrealism had materialized humanity’s desire to register the movement.

 One remarkable product of Surrealism is An Andalusian Dog (1929) by Salvador Dalí and Luis Buñuel.
 As longtime friends, they wrote the script together and Buñuel edited it.
-Certainly, Dalí explored cinema, as with his paintings, the film is also based on the dreamlike themes, and provokes diverse reactions among viewers.
+Certainly, Dalí explored cinema, as with his paintings, the film is also based on dreamlike themes and provokes diverse reactions among viewers.